pengqun/awesome-documentation/README.md

 - [Living Documentation: Continuous Knowledge Sharing by Design, First Edition](https://learning.oreilly.com/library/view/living-documentation-continuous/9780134689418/) - Use an Approach Inspired by Domain-Driven Design to Build Documentation That Evolves to Maximize Value Throughout Your Development Lifecycle.
 - [Communicating Design: Developing Web Site Documentation for Design and Planning, Second Edition](https://learning.oreilly.com/library/view/communicating-design-developing/9780131385399/) - Shows you how to make the documentation you're required to provide into the most efficient communications tool possible.
 - [Information Development: Managing Your Documentation Projects, Portfolio, and People](https://learning.oreilly.com/library/view/information-development-managing/9780471777113/) - A completely new look at best practices for all phases of the document development lifecycle.

+### Courses

+- [Technical Writing Courses for Engineers](https://developers.google.com/tech-writing) - This collection of courses and learning resources from Google aims to improve your technical documentation.

 ### DocOps